AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 | Owner                                   | No         |

 > [!Note]
 > You can access stream metadata and tags through Metadata API and Tags API respectively.
 Metadata and tags are associated with streams and can be used as search criteria.
-See [below](#Stream_Metadata_search_topic) for more information.
+For more information, see  [How search works with stream metadata](#how-search-works-with-stream-metadata).

 #### Request